 We currently operate in three reportable segments: Roadway Sensors, Transportation Systems and iPerform.
-The Roadway Sensors segment includes, among other products, our Vantage, VersiCam, Pico, Vantage Vector, SmartCycle, SmartScan and Abacus vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
+The Roadway Sensors segment includes, among other products, our Vantage, VantageNext, VersiCam, Vantage Vector, SmartCycle, SmartSpan, P10, P100 and Abacus vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.

 The Transportation Systems segment includes transportation engineering and consulting services, and the development of transportation management and traveler information systems for the ITS industry.
-This segment also includes 511 advanced traveler information systems and offers our weather related Maintenance Decision Support System management tools that allow users to create solutions to meet roadway maintenance decision needs.
 The iPerform segment includes our transportation performance measurement and information management solutions.
 The iPerform performance measurement solutions leverage its real-time data collection, diagnostic, fusion and warehousing platform to aggregate and compute performance measurements.
+This segment also offers our weather related ClearPath Weather management tools that allow users to create solutions to meet roadway maintenance decision needs.
 See Note 13 of Notes to Consolidated Financial Statements, included in Part IV, Item 15 of this report, for further details on our reportable segments.